-Digital Cage explores the way in which mass surveillance and digital language influence the creation of techno-personalities, like a form of evolution.
+Digital Cage explores the way in which mass surveillance and digital language influence the creation of techno-personalities.

 Combining hand-sculpted and computer-generated elements to map biometric points on the subject’s face as a way to mimic facial recognition software, each portrait reveals the person's susceptibility to and culpability in their own surveillance.

-The portrait sessions are collaborative.
-We begin with a conversation about the issue, followed by the subject jotting down on paper any thoughts they may have.
-Their cage is then constructed based on our conversation, their written notes, and their choices of colors.
+The portrait sessions are collaborative and include open conversation and free association on paper.
+The subject’s cage is constructed based on our conversation, and their written notes.
 Each subject receives two portraits, the digital cage portrait and the notes portrait.

 HERE for a write-up on the process by artist, Jesse Russell Brooks.

 HERE for press release for Digital Cage as part of CENTER's Conjured Futures exhibit.